manDeity/Data_Engineer_BCGX/README.md

     `pip install -r requirements.txt`

-3. Exract zip files if any:
+3. Extract zip files if any:
     If you have received a ZIP file of this repository:

     Unzip the file to a folder on your system.
     Navigate to the extracted folder.

+### To Run the script

+Run the command
+    `python3 main.py`

+### It will display all the output mentioned in the query.

-🚀 Happy Analyzing! 🚀s
+🚀 Happy Analyzing! 🚀